edgarpf/aws-cda-tips/README.md

 - If long polling is enabled the reader will listen to the queue until a message is available or until timeout.

+- 1KB is the minimum value that can be configured for Amazon SQS MaximumMessageSize attribute.

+- There is no limit on the number of queues.

+- To enable long polling u need to set the value of ReceiveMessageWaitTimeSeconds to greater than 0 and less than or equal to 20 seconds.

 - SQS long polling costs the same that short polling

+- Amazon SQS long polling is a way to retrieve messages from your Amazon SQS queues.
+While the regular short polling returns immediately, even if the message queue being polled is empty, long polling doesn’t return a response until a message arrives in the message queue, or the long poll times out.

 - 256 characters  is the maximum length of a topic name in SNS.

 - Messages will be delivered one or more times, and message delivery order is indeterminate.